dawee/blog-fr.dawee.co/source/_posts/I-m-not-a-developer.md

 When exactly _this_ became a good idea ?

-But exactly like for Backbone, it's a HUGE success.
+But exactly like for Angular, it's a HUGE success.
 And I mean like HUUUUUUGE.
 So huge that now, if you look for **React** stuff, you find his buddy redux in the dependencies.

 The problem is, I think I like React.
 Writing components is actually fun.